kinsta-content/node-js-photo-sharing-app/Chapters/02 - Chapter 2/README.md

 ![https://p289.p2.n0.cdn.getcloudapp.com/items/Kou15Yz1/67a7d316-1f97-4a46-8983-bf2dad97f3c0.jpg?v=73f1cdaf87ea3e0eca67b71b7ad03964](https://p289.p2.n0.cdn.getcloudapp.com/items/Kou15Yz1/67a7d316-1f97-4a46-8983-bf2dad97f3c0.jpg?v=73f1cdaf87ea3e0eca67b71b7ad03964)

-# 2.6 Breaking it down
+# 2.6 Breaking It Down

 In the previous video you could see that express did a lot of operations for us to respond better to browser requests.
-JSON for example, was built in, this allows us to build APIs quickly with node.js and Express.
+JSON for example, was built in, this allows us to build APIs quickly with Node.js and Express.

 We can define routes and its response that our server will give when that route is hit.